lifehackerhansol/Guide-3DS_docsify/docs/user-guide/ntrboot/ntrboot.md

----
-title: "ntrboot"
----

-{% include toc title="Table of Contents" %}
+# ntrboot

-If your flashcart comes pre-flashed with ntrboot (or you have already flashed ntrboot to your flashcart), you can skip to [Installing boot9strap (ntrboot)](installing-boot9strap-(ntrboot)) for instructions on how to use it.
+> If your flashcart comes pre-flashed with ntrboot (or you have already flashed ntrboot to your flashcart), you can skip to [Installing boot9strap (ntrboot)](installing-boot9strap) for instructions on how to use it.
-{: .notice--success}

 ### Required Reading